 Bad credit can come about for many reasons, such as failing to make timely payments and having high debt versus income.
-A poor credit score can be pretty limiting: basic actions like applying for an apartment lease and a cell phone can be quite difficult, let alone more significant financial amounts like a car loan or mortgage on a home.
+A poor credit score can be pretty limiting: basic actions like applying for an apartment lease and a cell phone can be quite difficult.

 Rebuilding Credit Rating

 Did you know the timely payments make up approximately 35% of your credit score?
 In other words, one of the most important factors in rebuilding credit is making on-time payments to any and all creditors, notably your credit card.
 A single missed payment can tarnish your credit history; it is therefore imperative to respect the repayment schedule.
 Today, some banking applications like Autopay can be put into place and payment reminders can equally be set up.

 When owning a credit card, an individual has an allotted amount of credit.
 The lower amount of credit used, the better one’s score.
 This factor is known as credit utilization and consists of about 30% of your overall credit score.

 You may be wondering how exactly getting a new credit card can help you improve your credit rating.
 One way is through the decrease of credit utilization.
 By having more available space in terms of credit limit, utilization percentage can go down, allowing your score to go up.
 Be careful, though!
 If you’re using your new credit card for purchasing and spending, credit utilization is bound to go up, and the opposite effect can occur – your credit rating can go down.
 It is possible to respect a low credit utilization by paying off your credit balance monthly and promptly.

 Differences Between Guaranteed and Secured Credit Cards